 Dieula recently completed her second year or nursing school, reaching the half-way mark!
 Two more to go.

 One day when Dieule thanked Christian for all he, his family and friends have done for her, she told him that earlier that day she was sitting in class and looked down at her arm.
 When she rubbed her skin she realized that she wasn’t dreaming but was actually living her dreams.

 This is why we do what we do.

 Pastor Christian Almezy met Candy in Ouanaminthe.
 At that time, Candy, age 17, was homeless and looking for food in a garbage dump.
 After being reassured that Christian meant him no harm, Candy allowed him to approach.
 Not wanting to leave Candy on the streets, Pastor Christian offered him a home.
 Candy now lives in Christian’s house in Port-au-Prince.
 When asked what he wanted to do with his life, Candy response was his wish to go to the American-run high school.
 The cost for the first year was $880 US.
-We raised the tuition and paid for the few year and are hoping for donations to cover for the remainder.
+We raised the tuition and paid for the first year and are hoping for donations to cover for the remainder.

 Candy, 19 years old is now in his 4th year of high school (a 6 year program in Haiti) with two years remaining.

 Jarnette is attending her second year of college with the goal of becoming a kindergarten teacher.
 Upon graduation, she plans to return and teach at the school in Ouanaminthe.